Skip to main content

 Use afrom_documents to create a vector store from Document objects asynchronously.
 Document IDs are preserved when set, and you can use adelete to remove documents by ID.

-The integration provides several similarity search methods, each available in both sync and async variants.
 Use similarity_search to return the k most similar documents to a query.

 Search with scores